rocketvalidator/docs-rocketvalidator/docs/muting.md

 To define a muting rule you need to specify:

-### Matching URL
+* **Matching URL**.
 The muting rule will be applied to URLs containing this string.
 Try to be as specific as possible to limit the scope of this rule.

-### Message
+* **Message**.
 Enter the matching message here.
 Try to be as specific as possible to limit the scope of this muting rule.

-### Comment / explanation
+* **Comment / explanation**.
 Optional but recommended, so you can explain why you decided to mute this rule.